 - 2 Tbsp Kishmish/raisins

-Now take out all the oil from pan and leave just 1 tbsp peanut oil in the pan, add cumin seeds, cloves, star anise and bay leaf.
+- Now take out all the oil from pan and leave just 1 tablespoon peanut oil in the pan, add cumin seeds, cloves, star anise and bay leaf.
 Add chopped onion and ginger too.